Bunner Ridge Riding Association, Inc.

 · The Vice-President shall perform all duties of the President in his/her absence or at the request of the President.

 · The Secretary shall be responsible for the official minutes of the regularly monthly meetings and the Executive Committee and shall be responsible for Association correspondences.
 All minutes will be turned over to the next Secretary.

 · The Treasurer shall be responsible for receiving and disbursing of all monies of the Association under policies approved by the Executive Committee, shall submit a financial report to the Association at each meeting; and shall perform such duties as the office requires: such as being responsible for the current participant roster, containing names, addresses, telephone numbers, and dates of participant applications, shall submit a copy of the regular monthly financial report.

 · Funds used by the Association for the purposes as stated in this document will be endorsed by one (1) or two (2) names listed on signature card at our banking facility (Credit Union in Fairmont).
 All funds in the “Building Fund” shall remain intact for a meeting building in the future or for land taxes, if the case may be.

-· Board members shall consist of three (3) regular members of the Association.
+· Board participants shall consist of three (3) regular participants of the Association.
 They serve in an advisory capacity for the Horse Park and assist in the overall administration of the Association.

-· The President at the request of ten (10) regular members in good standing may call special meetings.
-A one (1) week notice must be given to all members of the Association for theses special meetings.
+· The President at the request of ten (10) regular participants in good standing may call special meetings.
+A one (1) week notice must be given to all participants of the Association for theses special meetings.

 · A quorum (a majority vote of two-thirds of those in attendance) at a regularly scheduled meeting or a properly announced special meeting shall be all those in attendance.